Support for HE students

 The following student finance is available for full-time students.
 Students need to be eligible for student loans and can’t already have a qualification of an equivalent level.

 Returning and new students can apply online now for student support – you don’t need to wait until you’ve been accepted on a course.
-To find out more and apply online, visit the Student Finance England website or call 0300 100 0607.
+To find out more and apply online, visit the Student Finance England website.
+You can also find helpful information in the Student Finance Quick Start Guide.

 Tuition fee loan

 A tuition fee loan allows you to borrow the cost of your tuition fees each year (up to a maximum of £9,250).
-It does not depend on your household income, and you don’t need to pay it back until you are earning over £26,575.
+It does not depend on your household income, and you don’t need to pay it back until you are earning over £27,295 a year.

-- Maximum of £8,700 a year available if you’re living away from home;
+- Maximum of £9,488 a year available if you’re living away from home

 Repayment of loans

-- Any loan remaining after 30 years will be written off;
+- Any loan remaining after 30 years will be cancelled

 Non-repayable grants for full-time students with dependents